elpython3/Super-Space-Defense/README.md

 1. 1.
 Download the .py file.
 DO NOT RENAME IT UNLESS YOU KNOW WHAT YOU ARE DOING!
 2. Install Visual Studio Code.
 You can install another IDLE or IDE, or use your text editor, but I find Visual Studio Code easier to navigate.
 Visual Studio Code is a free IDE.
 3. Get Python (type in *sudo apt install python* in the terminal, or ctrl-alt-t)
-4. Get the module pygame (pip3 install pygame)
+4. Get the module pygame (in terminal, type in *pip3 install pygame*)
 5. (Optional) Make your edits and modifications.
 6. Get Pyinstaller (pip3 install pyinstaller)
 7. In the command prompt, type in "pyinstaller (directory path)/SuperSpaceDefense.py --onefile